-Stationary cooling plants in the Netherlands currently use fluor-based gases such as CFC (chlorofluorocarbon), HCFC (hydrochlorofluorocarbon) and (since 1995) HFC (hydrofluorocarbon), plus the 'alternatives' such as propane, butane and ammonia (NH $3$ ).
-Since July 2001 some success has also been booked with natural cooling agents (CO $2$ ) in industrial freezing plants.
+In the past Stationary cooling plants in the Netherlands used fluor-based gases such as CFC (chlorofluorocarbon) and HCFC (hydrochlorofluorocarbon).
+Since 1995 HFC (hydrofluorocarbon), plus the 'alternatives' such as propane, butane and ammonia (NH $3$) are used.
+Since July 2001 some success has also been booked with natural cooling agents (CO $2$) in industrial freezing plants.
 The use of non-fluor-based coolants is still limited, for example because there are strict safety criteria attached to the use of ammonia.
 There are no manufacturers of cooling installations established in the Netherlands, although the (larger) cooling plants are assembled there.